 - Develop the communication methods and channels that will be utilized to ensure transparency, knowledge sharing and collaboration.
 Communication within the internal champion team and key stakeholders should happen frequently at regularly established intervals.
 This will keep everyone on the same page regarding progress and challenges, and create opportunities to address problems earlier rather than later.

 - Socialize the vision with the organization to create awareness and ownership.
 Communicating the vision to employees outside of the internal champion team will help set expectations for how they may be affected, give them time to adjust and ensure a smoother transition and adoption, free of surprises.
 This socialization can happen through email, presentations or company-wide meetings or town halls, depending on each organization’s size, geography and culture.

 - Survey the organization for change readiness.
 It is important to understand where employees of the organization, and not just the C-suite and management, are in their desire and ability to change.
 By collecting feedback to gauge the organization’s change readiness, leadership will have a better idea on how much buy-in will be required from various parties.

 Document the Processes Affected by the Initiative

-Key Document & Map tasks for the organisation include the following:
+Key Document & Map tasks for the organization include the following: